3 Creative DIY Projects Using a Wire Brush Drill Attachment

 Using a drill attached to a wire brush is your ultimate “life hack” to create a rustic workpiece in little to no time.

-Project 2: Stripping and Repainting Metallic Surfaces
+Project 2: Repainting Metal Railing

 A wire brush allows you to cleanly get rid of the old paint in a matter of minutes, especially when it's paired with a drill with a wire brush, as it will save you a lot of elbow grease and time.